TAMSformers/ArachneCV/README.md

 ##Introduction

 ArachneCV is a Computer Vision library developed by FRC #5212 TAMSformers for use in the FIRST Robotics Competition.
-It extends OpenCV with an compact and well-documented API suitable for novice and expert programmers alike.
+It extends OpenCV with a compact and well-documented API suitable for novice and expert programmers alike.

 Bindings are available to all languages supported by SWIG.